AdityaSingh-100/MusicBee-V1/README.md

 ## Acknowledgments

-- This project was inspired by the user interface and playback controls of Spotify.
+- This project was inspired by the user interface and playback controls of MusicBee.

 ---

-Enjoy your experience with the Spotify Clone project!
+Enjoy your experience with the MusicBee project!
 Play your favorite tracks, pause when needed, and easily navigate to the previous song, all within this simple yet functional clone.
 If you encounter any issues or have suggestions, don't hesitate to reach out and contribute to the project's development.